LiXizhi/NPL/README.md

 NPL
 ===
-Lua, NPL, ParaEngine, Language Service
+NPL/Lua Language Service and debugger (attach to process)

-This is extension for visual studio 2010/2012/2013
+This is NPL/Lua extension for visual studio 2010/2012/2013/2015

 Install here or directly from visual studio: http://visualstudiogallery.msdn.microsoft.com/7782dc20-924a-4726-8656-d876cdbb3417